-- 2907.1 In all contested residency cases, OAH shall set the hearing date and issue the hearing notice. - 2907.2 The rules in Chapter 28 apply to all hearings in contested residency cases, except that parties should file and serve the witness lists and exhibit lists required by Subsection 2821.2 no later than three (3) days before the hearing date.
+- 2907.1 In all contested residency cases, OAH shall set the hearing date and issue the hearing notice. - 2907.2 The rules in Chapter 28 apply to all hearings in contested residency cases, except that parties should file and serve the witness lists and exhibit lists required by Subsection 2821.2 no later than five (5) days before the hearing date.
+All exhibits filed by DCPS shall be marked with numbers for identification beginning with 200. - 2907.3 In contested residency cases, the parent, custodian, or guardian who is claiming District of Columbia residency has the burden of proving their residency status for the purpose of deciding whether the student may enroll in a District of Columbia public school tuition free.